cablehead/noplate/README.md

     <script type="text/javascript" src="noplate.js"></script>

 Identify blocks of markup which should change as links are navigated.
-Give the containing element of each of these blocks an id, and the the class *noplate-block*:
+Give the containing element of each of these blocks an id, and the class *noplate-block*:

     <div id="main" class="noplate-block">